CodyReichert/awesome-cl/README.md

 * [trivial-arguments](https://github.com/Shinmera/trivial-arguments) -
   A portable library to retrieve the arguments list of a function.
 [Artistic License 2.0][51].
+* [definitions](https://github.com/Shinmera/definitions) - a general definitions introspection library.
+It gives you the ability to retrieve definitions or bindings associated with designators such as symbols, packages, and names in general.
+[Artistic License 2.0][51].

 Changing the syntax
 -------------------